Yunkong-ouo/Cs2CfgHighlighterExtension/README.en.md

 </div>

+# Installation

+Please go to the extension page, then click the "..." button at the top of the page, and select "Install from VSIX" at the bottom of the menu.

 # CS2 CFG Highlight

 An extension for syntax highlighting in Visual Studio Code, suitable for CS2 configuration files (.cfg).